-To evaluate memory ability of the models, we propose an multi-target EQA dataset based on HM3D \cite{ramakrishnan2021habitat}, namely MT-HM3D.
-Our MT-HM3D dataset includes 1587 QA samples on 500 scenes (more statistical data see the supplemental material).
+To evaluate the memory ability of EQA agents, we propose a multi-target EQA dataset based on HM3D \cite{ramakrishnan2021habitat}, namely MT-HM3D.
+Our MT-HM3D dataset includes 1587 QA samples on 500 scenes (more statistical data is in the supplemental material).

-As shown in Table~\ref{tab:dataset}, the most significant distinction from existing datasets lies in the fact that the MT-HM3D dataset constructs question-answering pairs targeting multiple regions and multiple objects in real-world scenarios, while exhibiting a richer diversity of question formats.
-We define four types of questions: \begin{itemize}[leftmargin=*] \item Comparison: comparing status two or more entities, \textit{e.g.}, ``Is the bed closer to the chair than to the window in the bedroom?'' \item Relationship: asking about the relationship between two entities, \textit{e.g.}, ``Are the red lampshade and the pipes in the same room?'' \item Counting: requiring the agent to count an entity, \textit{e.g.}, ``How many chairs are around the dining table?'' \item Attribute: assessing the difference in attributes between similar entities, \textit{e.g.}, ``Is the table in the kitchen bigger than the table in the study?'' \end{itemize} The statistical details of the MT-HM3D dataset are illustrated in Figure~\ref{fig:distribution}.
+As shown in Table~\ref{tab:dataset}, the most significant distinction from existing datasets lies in the fact that the MT-HM3D constructs question-answering pairs targeting multiple regions and multiple objects in real-world scenarios, while exhibiting a richer diversity of question formats.
+We define four types of questions. \begin{itemize}[leftmargin=*] \item Comparison: comparing the status of two or more entities, \textit{e.g.}, ``Is the bed closer to the chair than to the window in the bedroom?'' \item Relationship: asking about the relationship between two entities, \textit{e.g.}, ``Are the red lampshade and the pipes in the same room?'' \item Counting: requiring the agent to count an entity, \textit{e.g.}, ``How many chairs are around the dining table?'' \item Attribute: assessing the difference in attributes between similar entities, \textit{e.g.}, ``Is the table in the kitchen bigger than the table in the study?'' \end{itemize} The statistical details of the MT-HM3D dataset are illustrated in Figure~\ref{fig:distribution}.

 We use GPT-4o \cite{gpt4o} and GPT-4-mini \cite{gpt4o} to construct multi-target question answering.
 The process consists of the following steps: (1) Sample 5 to 10 images from the scene using the Habitat simulator.
-(2) Input the sampled images and prompt the GPT-4o \cite{gpt4o} select multiple related objects from those images, specifying the output format to obtain raw data.
+(2) Input the sampled images and prompt GPT-4o \cite{gpt4o} to select multiple related objects from these images, specifying the output format to obtain unfiltered data.
 (3) Use GPT-4-mini \cite{gpt4o} to filter the raw data, removing illogical question-answer pairs, and generate diverse QA data.
 (4) Manually verify the correctness of the data to ensure that the questions can be answered within the embodied environment.
 Specific prompts and more details are provided in the supplementary material.